tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 2. Select **Connect**.

-3. In the Object Explorer, expand Databases, WorldWideImporters, and Tables, then right-click `dbo.DimCustomer`, and select **Select Top 1000 Rows**
+3. In the Object Explorer, expand Databases, WorldWideImporters, and Tables, then right-click `dbo.DimCustomer`, and choose **Select Top 1000 Rows**.

     ![In SSMS, Databases, WorldWideImporters, and Tables are expanded, and the context menu for dbo.DimCustomer is displayed, with Select Top 1000 Rows highlighted in the menu.](media/ssms-select-top.png "Select Top 100 Rows")